Frank Lawrence Owsley

 Frank Lawrence Owsley (January 20, 1890 – October 21, 1956) was an American historian who taught at Vanderbilt University for most of his career, where he specialized in Southern history and was a member of the Southern Agrarians.
 He is notorious for his essay "The Irrepressible Conflict" (1930) in which he lamented the economic loss of slavery for the defeated Confederacy and of the "half savage blacks" that had been freed.
 He is also known for his study of Confederate diplomacy based on the idea of "King Cotton" and especially his quantitative social history of the middling "plain people" of the Old South.

 Life and career

-Born in rural Alabama, he attended Auburn University for his Bachelor's degree.
+Born in rural Alabama, Owsley attended Auburn University for his bachelor's degree.
 He earned his Ph.D. in history at the University of Chicago in 1924 under the tutelage of William E. Dodd.
-He taught at Vanderbilt University.
-Owsley specialized in Southern history, especially the antebellum and Civil War eras.
+He taught at Vanderbilt University and specialized in Southern history, especially the antebellum and Civil War eras.